Faculty-Led Educational Experiences Abroad

 Lewis Global Studies Center Faculty-Led Experiences (FLEX) Curricular Enhancement Programming Support

-The Lewis Global Studies Center's new FLEX programming initiative offers faculty opportunities to design and lead short-term global learning travel programs (1—3 weeks) to either enhance an existing course or as newly creditied courses offered during winter, spring, or summer breaks.
-This is a pilot initiative replacing the Global Engagements Seminars (GES).
+The Lewis Global Studies Center's new FLEX programming initiative offers faculty opportunities to design and lead short-term global learning travel programs (1—3 weeks) to either enhance an existing course or as a newly credited course offered during winter, spring, or summer breaks.
+This is a pilot initiative replacing the Global Engagement Seminars (GES).
 The goal is to build a range of global experiential learning activities that can be readily adapted to departmental and faculty interests.
 Programs may be outside the U.S. or have a global theme within the U.S.

 What Funding Support Covers